 If you die within 90 days of the top up, they will refund your estate with the topping up contributions you made.
 Likewise, they will deduct any top up payments that you claimed for.

-Your spouse or civil partner inherits your basic State Pension after 90 days.
+Your spouse or civil partner inherits the basic State Pension after 90 days.
 Your estate can claim for up to 3 months of your pension in the absence of a spouse or civil partner.
 The rules for Additional State Pension apply.